 The United Kingdom has not been the breeding ground for inspiring acting figures like ten-time BAFTA winner Dame Judi Dench (Skyfall & Shakespeare in Love) or fantastic Eddie Redmayne (Fantastic Beasts & The Theory of Everything) just by accident.

 Britain ranks on the podium of top drama schools in the world.
-Moreover, you will find quality instruction all over the UK, firstly in great numbers in London but also in Birmingham, Glasgow and Manchester.
+Moreover, you will find quality instruction all over the UK, firstly in great numbers in London but also in Birmingham, Glasgow, Manchester, Leeds, Belfast, Cardiff, and Edinburgh.